 - Higher risk of trauma to the teeth

 - Muscle strain

 Dr. Richardson’s Interceptive Orthodontic treatment includes cross bite correction, to guide your child’s teeth and jaw into the ideal placement.

-If you’re worried about your child’s developing smile, call our Silverton, Keizer, or Corvallis office to schedule your same-day consultation!
+If you’re worried about your child’s developing smile, call our Silverton, Keizer, Corvallis or Hillsboro office to schedule your same-day consultation!